dqdang/dqdang.github.io/_posts/2020-05-20-joyjenerator.markdown

 This little bot was an exercise in modern tech using Discord's API inspired by [this gentleman](https://bash.im/quote/436725) from [here](https://github.com/NARKOZ/hacker-scripts).

-Yeah, I don't have a coffee machine on the network, I don't have a co-worker named Kumar, and I don't have a wife... but I do miss my dog when I'm at work.
+Yeah...
+I don't have a coffee machine on the network, I don't have a co-worker named Kumar, and I don't have a wife... but I do miss my dog when I'm at work.

+Built using Python, Discord's API, and Heroku.

 ---